-In supporting students who are in difficulty, the Medical Radiation Sciences (MRS) Program adheres to the following general principles:
+In supporting learners who are in difficulty, the MRS Program adheres to the following general principles:

-- Early identification of students experiencing difficulty - Open discussions with students regarding strategies for assistance - Maintain ongoing communication with students to provide support, solidify expectations and monitor progress - Direct students to the appropriate resources as required
+- Early identification of learners experiencing difficulty - Open discussions with learners regarding strategies for assistance - Maintain ongoing communication with learners to provide support, solidify expectations and monitor progress - Direct learners to the appropriate resources as required

-While the MRS Program will do everything possible to assist the student in areas requiring assistance, the student is ultimately responsible for their education and should therefore take an active role in continuous self-evaluation, seeking out assistance whenever necessary.
+While the MRS Program will do everything possible to assist the learner in areas requiring assistance, the learner is ultimately responsible for their education and should therefore take an active role in continuous self-evaluation, seeking out assistance whenever necessary.

-Please Note: Any occurrence of unprofessional behaviours (as outlined in the "Standards of Professional Practice: Behaviour for all Health Professional Students" in the MRS Handbook) can result in a student being placed on Probationary status, immediately.
+Please Note: Any occurrence of unprofessional behaviours (as outlined in the "Standards of Professional Practice: Behaviour for all Health Professional Students" in the MRS Handbook) can result in a learner being placed on Probationary status, immediately.

-The following guideline outlines the process that the MRS faculty (didactic/clinical) follow once a student has been identified as being in academic or clinical difficulty.
-For any student in difficulty counselling and/or academic support services can be accessed at either the U of T Office of Learner Affairs and/or Michener's Student Success Network.
+The following guideline outlines the process that the MRS faculty (didactic/clinical) follow once a learner has been identified as being in academic or clinical difficulty.
+For any learner in difficulty counselling and/or academic support services can be accessed at either the U of T Office of Learner Affairs and/or Michener's Student Success Network.